frederic-perez/AmE-dictionary/data/idioms.md

 __occur to (one)__ To be (suddenly) realized by one; to come into one’s mind.
 __OD__ _v_
 __odd couple__ A particularly unlikely or mismatched pair of people.
-__odd duck__ :two: A rather unusual, strange, or peculiar person. _His new girlfriend is nice enough, but she’s a bit of an odd duck, don’t you think?_
+__odd duck__ :three: A rather unusual, strange, or peculiar person. _His new girlfriend is nice enough, but she’s a bit of an odd duck, don’t you think?_
 __oddly enough__ :three: It is strange or remarkable (that). _I saw John this morning.
 Oddly enough, I was just thinking I hadn’t seen him for a long time._ :es: por extraño que parezca, curiosamente
 __of (one’s) own accord__ :two: Voluntarily; of one’s own free will. _Police are hoping that the person of interest surrenders of his own accord._
 __of a kind__ _You are two of a kind._